Not Just Competitive Intelligence, but Futures Intelligence

 Map the paths the future may take

 If the breadth of your scenario can be summed up in one sentence (for example, “What if Alibaba opens an online restaurant?”), then you have an overly simplistic and probably inaccurate map of the future.
 In Strategic Foresight, scenarios are based on data and research, but they also fold in creativity and intuition to weave a compelling narrative of a possible future.
 This world-building allows us to be immersed in that landscape and experience its technology, conflicts, values, and people.

 Effective scenarios help us suspend disbelief so that we can understand and imagine the implications and possibilities of such a world.
 When used in conjunction with our traditional planning methods, these stories equip us to be successful in our VUCA environment.
 By creating multiple alternative narratives, we can test our existing strategies to ensure they are successful in a variety of operating environments, develop new strategies based on the divergent worlds painted in the scenarios, and even inspire new innovations that we can use in our current environment.

 These points only skim the surface of the benefits you can reap by developing your Strategic Foresight muscle.
 There’s the energy and momentum that comes with realizing you can do more than chase trends and track changes in an environment that looks markedly different each week.
 There’s also the comfort and support from being part of a growing community of change agents and future thinkers who, together, are building a brighter future.
 Moreover, it’s easy to get started:

 4 Ways to Kick-start your Futures Intelligence

-- Get a free introduction to Strategic Foresight with “Unlock the Futurist Mindset”—an easy-to-read yet informative guide.
-Download your copy below.
+1. Get a free introduction to Strategic Foresight with “Unlock the Futurist Mindset”—an easy-to-read yet informative guide.
+Download your copy here.